We farm organically and sustainably.

 - farming that is socially just.

 We began farming organically in the 1980’s and are certified by California Certified Organic Farms.

 We also believe that part of the power of food lies in the stories it carries and the exchanges it invites when we eat together.

 We invite you to explore the stories we’ve written and shared, you’ll find many links on the Writing & Art page.

 Peaches & Nectarines

-To find out where you might taste some of our tree fruit, follow Nikiko Masumoto on twitter (@nmasumoto).
+To find out where you might taste some of our tree fruit, like us on facebook (Masumoto Family Farm) or follow Nikiko Masumoto on twitter (@nmasumoto).

 Our harvest season starts in late May and extends through mid-August.
 We have seven varieties of peaches, each chosen because of their flavor and nurtured with our hands.
 We dream of a food system in which the names of each variety are known by eaters who study and care for them as we do.
 In chronological order of harvest, here are our seven: